 So to answer your question, NO, cardboard cannot go in the microwave.
 At least definitely not an empty cardboard container without the hazards of starting a fire.

-Can cardboard containers with food & drink be microwaved?
+Can cardboard containers with food & soup be microwaved?

 Now, this is where you have entered the grey zone.

 In some situations, cardboard containers can be used to reheat food in the microwave.
 But it should only be used under constant supervision, for reheating food for a minimum time, and shouldn’t be done repeatedly.

 Cardboard containers (like the ones for instant Ramen noodles) should definitely not be used for long-term cooking your food in the microwave.